 - Downloads of all conference presentations after the event is over…

 - A complete set of professionally produced conference recordings…

-The full-price cost of admission for the Live and Invest in Belize Conference is only US$1,095 per person, only US$1,595 per couple.
-(That’s right… the second half of a couple attends for less than half-price!)
+The special price of the 2020 Live and Invest in Belize Conference will be US$1,095 per person, and only US$1,595 for two.
+(Yes, if you come with a spouse or partner, the second person attends for less than half-price.)

 - Existing Overseas Living Letter readers will save US$50.

 - Subscribers to Simon Letter or Global Property Advisor, as well as Overseas Retirement Circle members save US$100.